Kinecho/cactus/README.md

 3) build javascript and css assets via webpack (`npm run build`).
 Webpack outputs the built files into the output directory (`/public`).
 Files generated from webpack have the hash of the contents of the file in it's name to help with caching on the CDN.

 Once the pre-deployment step is completed, all the contents of the `/public` directory are uploaded to firebase and your changes will be live.

+## Analytics

+Apparently, universal analytics has been replaced by google tag script.
+See here for documentation on events: https://developers.google.com/analytics/devguides/collection/gtagjs/events